liupeirong/MLOpsManufacturing/samples/wrapping-existing-ml-scripts-tutorial/README.md

 This sample guides you how to transform your existing machine learning code to work efficiently with Azure Machine Learning Service Pipelines.

+__What does this sample demonstrate__:

+* Setup dev environment for Azure ML
+* Run simple Machine Learning code with Azure ML
+* Create simple MLOps pipeline

+__What doesn't this sample demonstrate__:

+* Integration with stored data by Dataset, Datastore
+* ML model deployment

 ## Introduction

 Our fictive scenario will use a simple diabetes linear regression code based on Scikit-learn.